alexbol99/flatten-interval-tree/README.md

 This package is a part of [flatten-js](https://github.com/alexbol99/flatten-js) library.

-An earlier implementation, in package [flatten-interval-tree](https://www.npmjs.com/package/flatten-interval-tree), is no longer supported and will be deprecated soon.
+An earlier implementation, [flatten-interval-tree](https://www.npmjs.com/package/flatten-interval-tree), is deprecated.
 Please use this package ([@flatten-js/interval-tree](https://www.npmjs.com/package/@flatten-js/interval-tree)) instead.

 ## Contacts